 📈 Is it possible to see how many subscribers a podcast has?

-Podcast subscriber numbers are often used as a guide to understanding how popular a podcast is.
+Podcast subscriber numbers are often used as a guide to understanding a podcast's popularity.

 However, finding the total podcast subscriber count is notoriously difficult, for the same reason that it’s difficult to find the number of listeners and downloads.
-Podcast distribution is decentralized - in other words, there are many different places you can listen to episodes and subscribe to shows.
+Podcast distribution is decentralized - in other words, podcasts publish in many different places so you can listen to episodes and subscribe to shows wherever it suits.

 This is how podcasts become available: